This Italian Pesto Salad dressing recipe is perfect to be served on a salad with pizza. Keto and Paleo friendly also!

 Adjust the seasoning and serve over salad leaves.

-We ate our salad with the new Papa John’s Premium Hawaiian pizza, made with fresh pineapple and ham hock served on a thick layer of mozzarella, which we were very impressed with.
+We ate our salad with this pesto salad dressing alongside the new Papa John’s Premium Hawaiian pizza, made with fresh pineapple and ham hock served on a thick layer of mozzarella, which we were very impressed with.
 It is undoubtedly an American-Italian style pizza, with a thick – but not too thick base, a puffy soft crust and a generous amount of topping.
 The ham hock was richly flavoured, and the fresh pineapple juicy and not sweet.

 The large pizza at £16.49 was probably enough for 3, but we managed to polish it off, but did leave a few crusts, the medium at £13.49, or the thin crust, would have been the less gluttonous option, and I think would have still been more than enough.
 I find most delivery pizzas are fairly salty and make me very thirsty, but for once I was not gasping for water within half an hour.